Updated June 14, 2023

-In this method, the document is analyzed based on the sentence and document level.
+This method analyzes the document based on the sentence and document level.
 In this method, there are three main components.
 The first component examines the meaningful part of the sentences.
 The second component produces a conceptual ontological graph to explain the structures.
 The third component extracts top concepts based on the first two components.
 This method can differentiate between important and unimportant words.

 4. Pattern Taxonomy Method (PTM)

 In this method, the document is analyzed based on the patterns.
-Patterns in a copy can be found using data mining techniques like association rule mining, sequential pattern mining, frequent itemset mining and closed pattern mining.
+Patterns in a copy can be found using data mining techniques like association rule mining, sequential pattern mining, frequent itemset mining, and closed pattern mining.
 This method uses two processes – pattern deploying and pattern evolving.
-This method is proved to perform better than all the other models or strategies.
+This method performs better than all the other models or strategies.

-Now you should have understood that text mining allows you to understand the text better than anything else.
-Text Mining system makes an exchange of words from unstructured data into numerical values.
-Text mining helps to identify patterns and relationships that exist within a large amount of text.
+It would help if you understood that text mining allows you to understand the text better than anything else.
+Text Mining system exchanges words from unstructured data into numerical values.
+Text mining helps identify patterns and relationships within a large amount of text.
 Text mining often uses computational algorithms to read and analyze textual information.
-Without text mining, it will be difficult to understand the text easily and quickly.
-Text can be mined more systematically and comprehensively, and the information about the business can be captured automatically.
-The steps in the text mining process are listed below.
+Without text mining, it won’t be easy to understand the text easily and quickly.

 Step 1: Information Retrieval

 This is the first step in the process of data mining.
-This step invol of a seaengine’s helpgine to find out the collection of text, also known as a corpus of tethathich might need some conversion.
-These texts should also be brought together in a particular format that will help the users understand.
+This step involves a seaengine’s helpline to find out the text collection, also known as a corpus of tetrastich, which might need some conversion.
 Usually, XML is the standard for text mining.

 This step allows the system to perform a grammatical analysis of a sentence to read the text.
 It also analyzes the text in structures.